crablet/filewatcherpp/README.md

 # filewatcherpp
- an easy-to-use cross platform filewatcher in C++
+ an easy-to-use cross platform file watcher for C++